Does transitioning to online classes mid-semester affect conceptual understanding?: Methodology

-where $\% S_f$ and $\% S_i$ are the final and initial scores respectively.
-We found that for this cohort (for paired data) $N=48$ the average gain was at $24\%$.
-We will comment further on these results in Sec. \ref{sec:3means}.

 First we should note that South Africa was placed in a hard lockdown in mid-March 2020, and teaching was switched within the period of a few weeks to a purely online format.
-Lectures were replaced with recorded video content, and online platforms for engagement with students were employed (such as consultations using BlackBoard Collaborate Ultra, and WhatsApp discussion groups).
-As the easing of the lockdown occurred towards the end of the mechanics course, a post-FCI test was possible to administer to a smaller voluntary group of students, of which $N=48$ had done the pre-test.
+Lectures were replaced with recorded video content, such that the number of hours of contact time were unchanged.
+To provide additional support, online platforms for engagement with students were employed (such as consultations using BlackBoard Collaborate Ultra, and WhatsApp discussion groups).
+As the easing of the lockdown occurred towards the end of the mechanics course, a post-FCI test was possible to administer to a smaller voluntary group of students ($N=166$), of which $N=48$ had done both the pre-test and post test.

-Note that online teaching in a similar manner continued into the second semester (where the physics syllabus covers electromagnetism and optics), where one of the authors was a lecturer for this course.
-As such, continued performance could also be assessed for these students over the entirety of their first year physics studies, as well as conducting an online survey with these students for their perspectives of the course and their feelings of success or failure.
-It should also be noted that the authors of this study are actively took part in the running, teaching and tutoring of the students.
-Hence, we can also provide perspectives from the lecturers of this course, and those of the tutors involved, including the stresses of changing the teaching format mid-semester.

 The methodology employed to unpack this collected data relied primarily on standard statistical parameters, including the mean, standard deviation, percent differences, \textit{p}-values for the \textit{t}-test difference of means, and correlations through R \cite{Crawley:2014, Rprogram} and a spreadsheet.\footnote{Interested readers who wish to familiarise themselves with the basics of statistical analysis, including the \textit{t}-test, correlation, ANOVA, and measures of variation (e.g. standard deviation and standard error of the mean), among others, may want to consult Refs. \cite{Crawley:2014, Urdan:2010}.}